deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 SOR or not, Adam and BASEBALL were still PJs, and if it fell to them to move that goal, then goddammit, that goal was going to have green feet on it.
 No power on Earth or any other planet could stop that.

-"Uh…Burgess."
+"Uh...Burgess."
 Sikes said, making his first team selection.
 Adam took the initiative and joined Akiyama, who picked Vandenberg, leaving Stevenson to join the red team.
 Three more votes, and the blue team were joined by Legsy and Price, leaving Murray to grumble about being picked last as he joined Major Powell on the red team.

 "Everyone got all those rules, right?"
 Adam asked